Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 zippered bed bug mattress cover

-The best mattress encasement for bed bugs should be designed to fully cover the mattress, with a zipper fastener and made from quality materials.
+The best mattress encasement for bed bugs must fully cover the mattress, feature a zipper fastener, and use quality materials.

 Consider the following factors when choosing mattress encasements.